 The main objective of this project is to create a systematic and rigorous methodology to specify, verify, design and implement robotic applications.
 It is part of the RoboStar initiative (https://www.cs.york.ac.uk/RoboStar/).
-The focus is on the design of a graphical simulation language, RoboSim, and mapping models in RoboSim to several target platforms: Arduino, B and Simulink/Stateflow, among others.
-Development of the final implementations from the simulations is also in scope.
-Finally, we will also consider probabilistic models, modelling of the environment and the development of real-world applications.
+The focus is on the design of a graphical simulation language, RoboSim, and mapping models in RoboSim to several target platforms: Arduino, B, and Simulink/Stateflow, among others.
+The development of the final implementations from the simulations is also in scope.
+Finally, we will also consider probabilistic models, modeling of the environment and the development of real-world applications.
 Currently, the RoboCalc project offers the following facilities:

 - A state machine based notation (RoboChart) to model individual robots;

-- A translation from RoboChart to the process algebra CSP to use the FDR tool in background for the purpose of functional analyses (both of classical properties as deadlock and livelock, as well as doman specific properties); and
+- A translation from RoboChart to the process algebra CSP to use the FDR tool in background for the purpose of functional analyses (both of classical properties as deadlock and livelock, as well as domain-specific properties); and

 - RoboTool, implemented as an Eclipse plugin, to support the model edition and analysis as described in the previous items.
 The aim is to extend this scope with facilities for simulation and implementation of robot applications.
 We also plan to evolve RoboChart with features to specify swarm robots.